Zamir-Khan/Flight-Planner/README.md

 ## Files

-- `main.java`: This is the main program file that orchestrates the entire flight planning process.
+- `Main.java`: This is the main program file that orchestrates the entire flight planning process.
 It reads flight plans from "FlightPlan.txt" and flight information from "FlightInfo.txt" to create optimized routes.

+- `Flights.java`: This class represents individual flights and contains information about each flight.

+- `Path.java`: The `Path` class defines a route between destinations, including the sequence of flights and associated information.

 - `FlightPlan.txt`: Input file containing flight plans.
 This is where you specify the source and destination for each flight.